-Women, and their babies, will be included in the study if the woman used water immersion at a study site during the period of data collection.
-For the purposes of providing denominator data and
+Women, and their infants, will be included in the study if the woman used water immersion at a study site during the period of data collection.
+For the purposes of providing denominator data and to fully answer the research objectives, a minimal data set will also be obtained on women at study sites who do not use water immersion.

-To capture data relating to women who use any form of water immersion during labour 'use of a pool ' during labour, will pragmatically be being any women for whom water immersion analgesia is recorded in the EuroKing E3 system.
+To capture data relating to women who use any form of water immersion during labour 'use of a pool' during labour, will pragmatically be any women for whom water immersion analgesia is recorded in the EuroKing[®] E3 system.

-To capture births commenced in, but completed, out of water, such as in the event of shoulder dystocia or previously unrecognised breech presentation 'waterbirth' will be defined in the study as 'A birth in which the fetus is partially or totally expelled under water'.
+To capture births commenced in, but completed, out of water, such as in the event of shoulder dystocia or previously unrecognised breech presentation 'waterbirth' will be defined in the study as 'A birth in which the foetus is partially or totally expelled under water'.

-Data relating to women and babies recorded in EuroKing as being 'Born Before Arrival' (BBA), or recorded as intentionally born without midwifery attendance, will be excluded from primary analysis.
+Data relating to women and infants recorded in EuroKing[®] as being 'Born Before Arrival' (BBA), or recorded as intentionally born without midwifery attendance, will be excluded from primary analysis.